North Spitsbergen - In Pursuit of the Bowhead Whale

 You touch down in Longyearbyen, the administrative center of Spitsbergen, the largest island of the Svalbard archipelago.
 Enjoy strolling around this former mining town, whose parish church and Svalbard Museum make for fascinating attractions.
 Though the countryside appears stark, more than a hundred species of plant have been recorded in it.
 In the early evening the ship sails out of Isfjorden, where you might spot the first minke whale of your voyage.

-Walruses sometimes haul out in Forlandsundet, your next stop.
-Alternatively, you might sail into St. Johns Fjord or south to the mouth of Isfjorden, landing at Alkhornet.
+Walruses sometimes haul out in Forlandsundet at Poolepynten.
+Alternatively, we might sail into St. Johns Fjord or south to the mouth of Isfjorden, landing at Alkhornet.
 Seabirds nest on these cliffs, Arctic foxes search below for fallen eggs and chicks, and reindeer graze the sparse vegetation.
-You arrive in Longyearbyen later at night.

 © Olga Lartceva